CyphornIPS/cyphorn-engine/README.md

 ---

-## License
+## 🔐 License

 CyphornIPS is proprietary software.

-The source code, binaries, rules, documentation, and other materials in this repository are provided for evaluation and demonstration purposes only.
+The CyphornIPS source code and original materials in this repository are provided under the [CyphornIPS Proprietary License](LICENSE).

-No permission is granted to copy, modify, distribute, sublicense, sell, or use this software commercially except as expressly authorized by CyphornIPS.

-All rights reserved.
+The license permits commercial and non-commercial use, modification, and integration of CyphornIPS into software, hardware, products, network appliances, services, and other solutions.

+Products and services that include CyphornIPS as a component may be distributed and sold, subject to the terms and restrictions of the license.

+Redistribution, licensing, or sale of CyphornIPS itself as a standalone software product is not permitted without separate written authorization from CyphornIPS.

+Third-party components remain subject to their respective licenses.

+See [LICENSE](LICENSE) for the complete terms.